 Feasibility

-This refers to the practicability of the initiative and finding out whether they can realistically attain their long-term impact or outcomes.
+This refers to the initiative’s practicability and whether it can realistically attain its long-term impact or outcomes.
 Does the group have sufficient resources?
 Does it need help or partnerships?
 Does the expectation, scope, or timeline of the ToC require adjustment?

 Testability

 This simply refers to indicators.
 Are these indicators measurable and solid?
-Will they result in enough information to evaluate the initiative’s success clearly?
-And, are they convincing enough to the right audience?
+Will they provide enough information to evaluate the initiative’s success clearly?
+And are they convincing enough to the right audience?

-What are the Benefits of Theory of Change?
+What are the Benefits of the Theory of Change?

-ToC main benefit is to make different views and assumptions regarding the change process explicit.
-With a perfect ToC, you can specify how to make a wide variety of conditions to help programs deliver on the desired outcome.
+The main benefit of a TOC is that it explicitly expresses different views and assumptions regarding the change process.
+With a perfect TOC, you can specify how to create a wide variety of conditions to help programs deliver the desired outcome.

-That includes coming up with the right kind of alliances, specific technical assistance, forums types, tools & processes that help people collaborate and be result-focused.
-This helps all the key stakeholders to debate on them, enrich them to make project design and implementation stronger.
+That includes coming up with the right kind of alliances, specific technical assistance, forum types, tools, and processes that help people collaborate and be result-focused.
+This helps all the key stakeholders debate and enrich the alliances to strengthen project design and implementation.

 When you have a complete ToC, you’ll have a:

-- Graphical representation of the change you want to see in your society or company and how you anticipate it to occur.
+- Graphical representation of the change you want to see in your society or company and how you anticipate it.

-- A testable and clear hypothesis of the change process that allows you to be accountable and makes your results more solid since they were forecasted to occur in a given way.
+- A testable and clear hypothesis of the change process allows you to be accountable and solidifies your results since they were forecasted to occur in a given way.

 - An evaluation blueprint with measurable indicators of success recognized.